-But platforms that offer chat features can also be a source of distraction: familiar, non-work-related conversations abound on a daily basis.
+But platforms that offer chat features can also be a source of distraction: familiar, non-work-related conversations abound daily.
 Besides, more and more people consider the obligation of being connected and reachable at any time very intrusive.
 The possibility, in instant messaging, to see who is online and who is not, does not seem to help spend some time away from constant solicitations.
 Email and its asynchronicity might actually allow for more peace of mind.

 The future is email AND chat